awsdocs/aws-java-developer-guide-v2/doc_source/basics-async.rst

 The |sdk-java-v2| uses `Netty <https://netty.io>`_ an asynchronous event-driven network application framework, to handle I/O threads.
 The |sdk-java-v2| creates an :methodname:`ExecutorService` behind Netty, to complete the futures returned from the HTTP client request through  to the Netty client.
 This abstraction reduces the risk of an application breaking the async process if developers choose to stop or sleep threads.
-By default, 50 Threads are generated for each asychronous client, and managed in a queue within the :methodname:`ExecutorService`.
+By default, 50 Threads are generated for each asynchronous client, and managed in a queue within the :methodname:`ExecutorService`.

-Advanced users can specify their thread pool size when creating an asychronous client using the following option when building.
+Advanced users can specify their thread pool size when creating an asynchronous client using the following option when building.

 **Code**